Featured news

 Sensor technologies and adaptive controls

-Alongside ACC, sensor systems like blind spot detection, parking assistance, and obstacle warnings are becoming increasingly common.
-Together, these features act like an extra pair of eyes, boosting safety and giving drivers greater confidence behind the wheel.
+Sensor systems such as blind spot detection, parking assistance, and obstacle warnings are becoming increasingly common, acting like an extra pair of eyes.
+They not only enhance safety but also give drivers greater confidence on the road.

 Balancing innovation with cost and availability